-It’s heading into another Vancouver winter and that means dark, short days and so, SO much rain.
-But don’t worry there are still plenty of things to do in Vancouver in winter.
 Evenings spent on the beach watching the sunset may be over, but winter means ski season, festivals, funky light events and new trails to explore.
 Below are some of the best outdoor and indoor activities in Vancouver this winter.

 If you’re wondering what to do in Vancouver, BC this winter or are visiting Vancouver in winter then be sure to check out this awesome list of the best things to do in Vancouver, BC in winter.
-While yes, it rains a lot in Vancouver in the winter, there are still plenty of activities in Vancouver so add these ideas below to your to-do list!

 Just because it’s colder doesn’t mean you shouldn’t be outside.
-Trying at least one outdoor activity this winter is a must do in Vancouver.
-There are loads of winter activities in Vancouver so plan outdoor winter adventures this year!
+Trying at least one outdoor activity this winter is a must-do in Vancouver.

 1. Ski at Cypress Mountain

 Cypress Mountain is our favourite local mountain for skiing.
 It’s the biggest one and it has lots of night skiing available too.
 Plus, from downtown Vancouver, you can get there in about 30 minutes.
 How cool is that?
-If you’re looking for things to do in Vancouver at night don’t forget about skiing it’s one of my absolute favourite Vancouver winter activities!

 2. Snowboard at Grouse Mountain

 Grouse Mountain is one of the top Vancouver points of interest.
 Some people prefer skiing or snowboarding at Grouse Mountain in Vancouver since it’s the closest to downtown.
-It’s easily accessible by public transport, but that does make it a little bit busier than some of the other local hills.

-If you’re not in to skiing or snowboarding it’s almost worth going up to Grouse Mountain in winter just for the view of the city lights and the other awesome winter activities that go on up there which are mentioned further down.
+If you’re not into skiing or snowboarding it’s almost worth going up to Grouse Mountain in winter just for the view of the city lights and the other awesome winter activities that go on up there which are mentioned further down.

 3. Ski at Seymour Mountain

-Seymour Mountain is a great place to ski, especially if you’re a woman.
-Come January Monday night is women’s night at Seymour and all women can ski or snowboard between 5p m-10p m for just $15!
+Most years, January Monday nights are women’s night at Seymour and all women can ski or snowboard between 5 pm-10 pm for just $15!
 Plus, some of the money goes towards local women’s charities.
+This means it’s one of the top things to do in Vancouver in January.

 4. Ski at Whistler

 The big one!
 We’re planning on spending more days skiing up at Whistler this year.
-It’s renowned for it’s skiing worldwide and you only have to visit it once to see why.
-There are seemingly endless trails, always tonnes of snow and it’s good fun.
-Prices are expensive but it’s worth it even if only for one day.
+It’s renowned for its skiing worldwide and you only have to visit it once to see why.

 5. Snowshoe on The North Shore

 The North Shore is one of the best local places to go hiking in the summer.
 And this means it’s a fantastic place for snowshoeing in the winter.
-If you’re looking for well-defined trails go snowshoeing up at Cypress or if you want something with even better views try out Dog Mountain.
-It gets busy on a clear winter’s day so start early or be prepared to be snowshoeing with plenty of other people!

 6. Discover the canyon lights